What Are NEMA Ratings for Enclosure

 Before introducing NEMA ratings, let’s talk about what is NEMA.
 NEMA means the National Electrical Manufacturers Association.
 It is an organization aimed to enhance the safety, environment, and market of the industry.
 It published over 700 standards to ensure the safety of electric products.
 NEMA subjects the product standards for electrical apparatus, but it does not test or specify how to manufacture the product.

-NEMA rating, a standard that define the protection of electrical enclosure for specific environments, is formed by NEMA.
-NEMA ratings concentrate on the factors that affect the enclosure safety including water, dirt, oil, and explosion.
-Quantities of water, dirt, and oil can be huge different in different places.
-For hazardous locations, enclosures should have certain resistance to against the explosion.
 A NEMA enclosure should also be able to protect humans from injury or electrical shock.
-Since the type of enclosures are varied from location and protection needs, NEMA subjects the NEMA rating to indicate enclosure protection in different locations.
+Since the type of enclosures varies according to location and protection needs, NEMA subjects the NEMA rating to indicate enclosure protection in different locations.
 UL (Underwriters Laboratories) and CSA (Canadian Standards Association) utilize the NEMA criteria as guidelines to investigate and test the electrical enclosures.
-The enclosures passed relevant tests meet the UL or CSA standard, and they can be authorized the UL or CSA label.
+The enclosures passed relevant tests that meet the UL or CSA standard and can be authorized with the UL or CSA label.

 NEMA Classification